Ōei Invasion: Aftermath

-In 1510, Japanese traders initiated an uprising against Joseon's stricter policies on Japanese traders from Tsushima and Iki coming to Busan, Ulsan and Jinhae to trade.
-The Sō Clan supported the uprising, but it was eventually suppressed by local authorities.
+In 1443, 24 years after the invasion, the Treaty of Gyehae was signed between Joseon and the Japanese feudal lords (daimyo), which stipulated that 50 Japanese trading ships could enter Joseon ports each year.
+As a result, wokou gradually declined.
+The treaty allowed the Sō clan to monopolize Japanese trade with Korea.
+In 1510, Japanese traders revolted against Joseon's stricter policies on Japanese traders from Tsushima and Iki coming to Busan, Ulsan and Jinhae to trade.
+The Sō clan supported the uprising, but it was eventually suppressed by local authorities.
 The uprising was later came to be known as the "Disturbance of the Three Ports".